tariksetia/txwinrm/README.rst

 WQL Queries
 -----------

-You can pass a single host and query via the command line...
+You can pass a single host a query via the command line...

 ::

-    $ winrm -r host -u user -p passwd -f "select * from Win32_NetworkAdapter"
+    $ winrm -r host -u user -f "select * from Win32_NetworkAdapter"

 Another option is to create an ini-style config file and hit multiple targets